AllegorithmicSAS/materialx_utils/README.md

-# Material X export for Substance Painter
+# MaterialX export for Substance Painter

-This plugin adds support for simple materialX support for Substance Painter.
+This plugin adds support for simple MaterialX support for Substance Painter.
 It currently only support arnold and Metallic/Roughness workflows

 ## Prerequisites